Jeffresh/Odds-and-Evens-Hand-game/README.md

 # Odds-and-Evens-Hand-game
-A application coded in matlab of the game Odds and Evens using image and voice recognition.
+An application coded in matlab of the game Odds and Evens using image and voice recognition.

 ### Authors